Beckham Bird Club - Louisville, Kentucky

 Birders are instructed to submit results to the eBird website, which compiles data from the planetary level down to the county level.

 The advent of Global Big Day sparked friendly competition among birders in many areas, including Kentucky.
 The Beckham Bird Club and birders in the Lexington area have been striving to outdo each other in the number of species seen on the spring Global Big Day in Jefferson and Fayette counties.
-The results thus far (May totals - high count records in red):
+The results thus far (May totals - record high count records in red):

 Jefferson Fayette Statewide